3clyp50/agent-zero/prompts/contemplation/thinking.iterate.md

 ### **THOUGHT STRUCTURE:**

 1. **Reference Previous Thought:**
+   - Use varied language to refer to earlier insights, such as:
-   - "Building on my earlier insight about [tool/concept], I now see..."
+     - "Considering my earlier observation about [tool/concept], I further realize..."
      - "Reflecting on the previous thought regarding [aspect]..."
+     - "An extension of the previous idea is..."
+     - "Drawing from the last insight..."
+     - "Further analyzing the concept of..."
+     - "Inspired by the prior thought..."
+   - **Avoid** starting multiple thoughts with the same phrase.

 2. **Introduce New Insight:**
    - "This reveals a new approach using [tool]..."